2015 Tour de France, Stage 12 to Stage 21: Stage 21

 The final stage departed from Sèvres heading west, with racing officially starting on the D985 at Ville-d'Avray, before doubling back to take the D407, back through Sèvres.
 The riders then headed south-east, going over the category 4 Côte de l'Observatoire, through Meudon and east to Issy-les-Moulineaux.
 The race then took a circuitous turn west to cross the Seine at the Pont d'Issy, over the northern point of Île Saint-Germain.
-The race crossed into Boulogne-Billancourt and followed the Rive Droite to the Longchamp Racecourse, where the riders passed around the northern side, before crossing the Bois de Boulogne to the Palais des congrès.
+The race crossed into Boulogne-Billancourt and followed the Rive Droite to the Longchamp Racecourse, where the riders passed around the northern side, before crossing the Bois de Boulogne to the Palais des congrès de Paris.
 The race headed up the Avenue de la Grande Armée, to reach the Arc de Triomphe, and then headed down Avenue Marceau, back towards the Seine.
 The peloton turned right onto the Avenue de New York, then turned left and crossed the Seine at the Pont d'Iéna.
 After crossing the bridge, the riders turned left again, in the shadow of the Eiffel Tower, along Quai Branly and turned onto Avenue Bosquet.
 This was followed by the Avenue de Tourville and the Boulevard des Invalides.
 The race then crossed through the gardens of Les Invalides reaching the Quai d'Orsay and turning right.
 On reaching the Pont du Carrousel, the race crossed the Seine for the final time.

 The race passed the Louvre and turned left to travel along the Rue de Rivoli, through the Place de la Concorde and onto the Champs-Élysées.
 The race then began ten circuits around central Paris, heading up the Champs-Élysées and, as has been the case since 2013, around the Arc de Triomphe on the Place de l'Étoile.
 The riders returned down the opposite side of the Champs-Élysées, and around the Jardin des Tuileries.
 Finally, back along the Rue de Rivoli, and through the Place de la Concorde, to the finish line on the Champs-Élysées.

 Because of poor weather conditions in Paris before the start of the stage (and during the La Course women's race), the race organizers decided that all general classification times would stop upon the first crossing of the line on the Champs-Élysées, which meant that Chris Froome's victory was secured.
 The riders would still have to complete all 10 laps of the circuit to complete the full race distance.